 To make sure we offer the best classes possible to students we believe in recruiting teachers who are expert users of the language they are teaching, have been suitably trained and demonstrate the appropriate skills and qualities to create classes which meet the three objectives listed above.
 We recruit teachers whose training includes observed teaching experience (such as The Trinity Cert TESOL/CELTA for English teachers and ELE courses for Spanish teachers.
 As a provider of Teacher Training courses for English Teachers, we encourage our teachers to develop their qualifications further by completing the Trinity Diploma in TESOL in house.

 The teacher is the most important element of the service we offer.
-We believe it is important to support him or her by providing suitable physical resources (such as comfortable classrooms, books, computers and projectors) and personal support through observation and feedback, counseling and advice, mentoring, meetings and opportunities to attend workshops, conferences and training courses to develop expertise.
+We believe it is important to support them by providing suitable physical resources (such as comfortable classrooms, books, computers and projectors) and personal support through observation and feedback, counselling and advice, mentoring, meetings and opportunities to attend workshops, conferences and training courses to develop expertise.

-The primary challenge for our students is to communicate effectively in the language and our teachers therefore place emphasis on helping them to practice this.
+The primary challenge for our students is to communicate effectively in the language.
+Our teachers, therefore, place emphasis on helping them to practice this.
 Students engage in communication activities which reflect the way they need to use the language outside class.
-For example, students will often work in pairs or small groups to take part in role plays or simulations, have discussions, recount events and so on.
+For example, students will often work in pairs or small groups to take part in role-plays or simulations, have discussions, recount events and so on.
 The teacher will give them feedback on their performance and input on vocabulary, grammar and pronunciation which will help them improve.
 This will include explanations of new language and written and oral practice exercises to consolidate.
 Classes are conducted in the target language, though teachers and students sometimes use translation where it is helpful.

 Students are continually assessed through progress tests and regular feedback from the teacher carried out approximately every 30 hours.
-Students preparing for public exams such as Cambridge ESOL or DELE are also given the opportunity to do a simulation of the actual exam.
+Students preparing for public exams such as Cambridge English, IELTS or DELE are also given the opportunity to do a simulation of the actual exam.

-Many of our students enjoy the opportunity to meet and practice the language they are learning in the social events we organize which include language exchange nights (noches de intercambio), film nights, evening meet ups and our annual ski trip and charity day.
-Spanish students can participate in social and cultural activities as well as tourist excursions.
-Students can also borrow books and films from our library to help them practice further at home.
+Many of our students enjoy the opportunity to meet and practice the language they are learning by taking part in the social events we organise including language exchange evenings, and our annual Ski Trip or Charity Day.
+Spanish students can also participate in social and cultural activities, as well as visiting important Barcelona landmarks.
+They can also borrow books and films from our bookshop so that they can practise more at home.

 To check we are doing a good job we get regular oral and written feedback from students and discuss this with teachers.
 Our Directors of Studies and marketing team manage this process with the aim of innovating and improving our classes wherever we can.
 We communicate with our students and potential students about our services, through images, videos and written descriptions and accounts from students on our website, social media and in social events we organize.

-Our admin team provides financial support and information for students, in particular processing subsidies for courses through the FUNDAE (in Spain).
-Our reception staff is a first point of contact for students who need information or have questions about courses and services we offer.
-They are able to attend students in Spanish, Catalan or English.
+Our admin and reception team provides support and information for students, in particular processing subsidies for courses through FUNDAE (in Spain).
+Our reception staff is a first point of contact for students who need information or have questions about courses and services we offer and they are available Monday to Friday and Saturdays during opening hours, as well as through different means of electronic contact (e-mail, web, chat, social networks).
+Customer service is provided in Spanish, Catalan or English.

-We created our Spanish department 2011.
-We wanted to apply the philosophy and experience we had gained teaching English over the past 13 years to Spanish courses.
+We created our Spanish department 2008.
+We wanted to apply the philosophy and experience we had gained teaching English to Spanish courses.
 We saw the demand for quality courses at an affordable price.
 By quality, we understand:

 1. Students feel comfortable with their teacher and classmates.